testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance`

-:white_check_mark:  **Do:** Keep the database and other infrastructure always alive in developers` machine so the next tests run will start at a glance, typically in 3-5ms.
+:white_check_mark:  **Do:** Keep the database and other infrastructure always alive in developers' machine so the next tests run will start at a glance, typically in 3-5ms.
 This super-fast start-up will encourage developers to run the tests continously and treat them as a coding companion: It's an amazing coding experience to have the tests running all the time and watching your back as you type.
 Keeping the DB alive requires a clear data clean-up strategy, see our recommendation below.
 What about CI environment?
 This careful tune-up is mostly important in a developer machine where the test might get executed very frequently (e.g. after every editor save, once a minute), in a CI environement the next tests execution might happen in a different machine and there is no motivation to keep the the docker-compose up.

 <br/>